-At least for me, knowing what I know about whey protein concentrate, I just can’t recommend a protein powder with a 100% whey protein concentrate blend.
+At least for me, knowing what I know about whey protein concentrate as a Certified Nutrition Coach, I just can’t recommend a protein powder with a 100% whey protein concentrate blend.
 So, despite the positive user reviews, it’s still a no from me dawg (American Idol reference for those of you who don’t watch TV).

 - Helps build lean muscle